 Launch pgAdmin and you’ll be presented with a default view containing no servers.
 Click “File -> Add Server” as shown below.

-In the “New Server Registration” dialog that appears, enter appropriate values for your server name and PostgreSQL account credentials.
+In the “New Server Registration” dialog that appears, enter appropriate values for your server name and PostgreSQL user credentials.
 Be sure to specify “localhost” for the “Host” field, as you’ll be connecting via your SSH tunnel.
 Click “OK” to connect to your server.

 You will be presented with a full view of the databases that your user account has access to.